 Doctor of Philosophy (Ph.D.) in Mathematics

-1. Those who possess a Master’s degree in the Mathematical Sciences.
+1. Those who possess a Master’s degree in Mathematics.

-2. Those who possess a Bachelor’s degree in an academic discipline, but do not possess a Master’s degree in the Mathematical Sciences.
+2. Those who possess a Bachelor’s degree in an academic discipline, but do not possess a Master’s degree in Mathematics.

 Students of the second category are encouraged to obtain a Master’s degree in Mathematics even though a Master’s degree is not a formal requirement for obtaining a Ph.D. in Mathematics.

-A minimum of 48 credit hours of graduate course work is required for the Ph.D. program.
-This course work must include Modern Algebra (Math 625, 626), Real Analysis (Math 653, 654), Complex Analysis (Math 655, 656), and General Topology (Math 501).
-Of these 48 credit hours, at least 36 must be in courses open only to graduate students.
+- A minimum of 39 credit hours of graduate course work is required for the Ph.D. degree.
+This course work must include Modern Algebra (Math 625, 626), Real Analysis (Math 753, 754), Complex Analysis (Math 655, 656), and General Topology (Math 501).
+Of these 39 credit hours, at least 30 must be in courses open only to graduate students.
+For the purpose of this requirement, Dynamical Systems (Math 564, 565) will be counted as courses open only to graduate students.

 Comprehensive examinations are 3 hour written exams which take place each year in January and August.
 Each prospective doctoral candidate is required to pass comprehensive examinations in three areas: Real Analysis, Algebra, and a third area chosen by the candidate.
 It is strongly suggested that the choice of the area for the third exam should be done in consultation with the potential advisor of the candidate since the performance on this exam will provide a first assessment of the student’s readiness to do research in the intended area of specialization.